AurelianSpodarec/Lua-Comprehensive-Guide-By-Examples/docs/references/functions/utilities/load.md

 ### Behavior

 1. **Loading from String or Function**:
-   - When `chunk` is a string, the entire string is treated as the Lua code to load.
+   - When `chunkData` is a string, the entire string is treated as the Lua code to load.
-   - When `chunk` is a function, `load` calls it repeatedly to gather pieces of the code until it returns an empty string, `nil`, or no value, indicating the end of the chunk.
+   - When `chunkData` is a function, `load` calls it repeatedly to gather pieces of the code until it returns an empty string, `nil`, or no value, indicating the end of the chunk.

 2. **Error Handling**:
    - If the chunk contains syntactical errors, `load` does not execute the code but returns an error message.